-Proper Water balance achieved in your swimming pools and spas, will create an environment that will optimize your sanitation process.
-When your pool or spa water is properly balanced, it will protect your mechanical systems from chemical corrosion.
+Proper Water balance achieved in your swimming pools and spas, will create an environment that will optimize your sanitation process thus creating very safe swimming experience for pool bathers.
+With proper swimming pool and spa water balancing, your swimming pool mechanical systems and equipment will be protected from chemical corrosion.

-Due to this aggression, your pool or spa water will attempt to naturally balance itself.
+Due to this aggression, your swimming pool or spa water will attempt to naturally balance itself.

 It does this by causing surface materials that it comes in contact with to go into solution.